Winslow, of 'Space Balls' fame, bringing sound effects to Blue Hill

 Winslow’s Friday show in Blue Hill begins 8 p.m. at the Community Center, 555 W. Gage St. Comedian Gary Menke will open.
 A food truck will be available, and the band Carp Desire will perform.
 General admission tickets are available, and an up-charged VIP ticket includes a meet-and-greet, autograph and photograph with the artist.

-The Cozad show on Saturday begins 8 p.m. at The Band Factory, 207 E. Ninth St. Comedians Micahel Peterson and Gary Menke also will perform.
+The Cozad show on Saturday begins 8 p.m. at The Band Factory, 207 E. Ninth St. Comedians Michael Peterson and Gary Menke also will perform.
 Again, general admission and VIP tickets are available.

 Commented